 I have reaped the benefits of this amazing medicine in myriad ways in my own life and have witnessed immense degrees of transformation in the lives of my patients as well.
 I believe the love of nature instilled in me during childhood and the importance I learned of leading a life of balance—of work and play, academics and athletics, mind and body—have prepared me for this path.
 I can’t imagine doing anything else, and feel privileged for the opportunity to share this medicine with others on a daily basis.

 CURRENTLY . . .

-These days, when I’m not busy practicing or studying Chinese medicine, you can find me running the many beautiful trails in and around Portland, riding my bike or taking in the city on foot, sharing a meal with friends, buried in a good book (or several at once, as I continue to chase my childhood dream of reading everything ever written), practicing yoga at home, or relaxing with the cutest cat on Earth, Sammy Poptart.
+These days, when I’m not busy practicing or studying Chinese medicine, you can find me running the many beautiful trails in and around Portland, riding my bike or taking in the city on foot, sharing a meal with friends, buried in a good book (or several at once, as I continue to chase my childhood dream of reading everything ever written), practicing yoga at home, spending some quality time with my sweetheart, or relaxing with the cutest cat on Earth, Sammy Poptart.